valotas/valotas.com/src/articles/testing-rxjs.md

 template: article.jade
 ---

-When you hear for a new technology, all you want to do is just to use.
+When you hear for a new technology, all you want to do is just to use it.
 This is how my experience with [RxJS][reactivex] started a while ago.
 It for sure cool, but also a new way of thinking.
 Just like anything else new, you are going sooner or later hit a wall.
 After grasping myself to find which sequence of operators whould do the trick, I tried to just test the thing.

 [reactivex]: https://github.com/ReactiveX/RxJS